admob-plus/admob-plus/website/blog/2018-07-15-history-of-cordova-plugin-admob-free.md

 ## Next

-AdMob Suite, being the successor of `cordova-plugin-admob-free`, is continue to be free and open source.
-Instead of stealing your revenve, [I ask funding explictily](https://ratson.name/fund-admob-suite), but you don't have to pay to enjoy all features.
+AdMob Plus, being the successor of `cordova-plugin-admob-free`, is continue to be free and open source.
+Instead of stealing your revenve, [I ask funding explictily](https://ratson.name/fund-admob-plus), but you don't have to pay to enjoy all features.